network-unit-testing-system/nuts/doc/source/tests/interfacespeed.rst

 Return
 ~~~~~~

-Return the operational interface speed
+The operational interface speed in Mbit/s

 .. code:: json